LaurenceNickel/Bachelor-Thesis-2023-LaurenceNickel/README.md

 # Laurence Nickel Bachelor Thesis 2023

-Using Machine Learning Techniques To Identify The Key Sites Of DNA Methylation That Affect Gene Expression In Brain Cancer.
+Using Machine Learning Techniques To Identify The Key Sites Of DNA Methylation That Affect Gene Expression In Glioblastoma.

 ## Table of Contents